The Accidental Free Market: Why College Sports are the Most Honest Leagues in America

 Hogwash.

-Professional sports look like a managed cartel.
+Professional sports, meanwhile, resemble a managed cartel.

-You’ve Been Duped by Pro Leagues
+You’ve Been Duped by the Cartels

-Consider what I’ll call the “Tom Brady Problem”: a sixth-round pick, buried on the depth chart, one injury away (or one vision-less coach or GM) from potentially never being seen.
-Or perhaps one made-up tuck rule.
-How many good-great athletes never get an opportunity to compete or earn?
-In a capped, roster-restricted system, we see the media co-opted into protecting cartel assets to create an illusion and treat scarcity as excellence.
-The NFL has 32 teams by rule, not by demand.
-They conspire to murder any competent leagues in the cradle.
+Consider the “Tom Brady Problem”: a sixth-round pick, buried on a depth chart, one injury away from a lifetime of selling insurance.
+(Sincere apologies to all my insurance selling friends).
+How many great athletes never get the chance to earn because of these artificial bottlenecks?
+In a capped system, the media is co-opted into protecting cartel assets, treating scarcity as if it were excellence.
+The NFL has 32 teams by decree, not by demand.
+They conspire to strangle any competing league in its crib.

-College Sports: The Accidental Free Market Pro League
+College Sports: The Accidental Free Market

 What Kind of Teams Do You Want to Support?

-There is a second, deeper layer to this: College teams are actually more embedded in their communities - they are the kinds of institutions we fans want.
+There is a deeper layer here: College teams are actually embedded in their communities - they are the kinds of institutions we actually want.
+That is a problem for the pros.
+And they know it.

 Pro teams are franchises cosplaying as civic institutions.